chrisgrieser/nvim-spider/README.md

 # nvim-spider 🕷️🕸️
 Use the `w`, `e`, `b` motions like a spider.
 Move by subwords and skip insignificant punctuation.

-Lua implementation of CamelCaseMotion.
+Lua implementation of CamelCaseMotion, with extra consideration of punctuation.
 Works in normal, visual, and operator-pending mode.
-Works with counts and is dot-repeatable.
+Supports counts and dot-repeats.

 > __Note__
 > If you installed the plugin before March 31, you should change your